jagadish432/book-rental-calculator/README.md

 For steps to run the application, please refer to [this file](steps.md)

 ### Initial DB creation
-As it is using a sqlite database, we need to create a file which can be used as storage for our database
+As this project is using a sqlite database, we need to create a file which can be used as storage for our database

 1 Create a file for database with the environment specific database name
 ```bash